Sasquatch Sunset: Release

-Sasquatch Sunset had its world premiere at the 2024 Sundance Film Festival on January 19, 2024.
+Sasquatch Sunset had its world premiere at the Sundance Film Festival on January 19, 2024.

 Prior to this Bleecker Street acquired distribution rights to the film.
 It also screened at the 74th Berlin International Film Festival on February 19, 2024, as part of the Berlinale Special section, and South by Southwest on March 11, 2024.
-The film has been selected for the MAMI Mumbai Film Festival 2024 under the World Cinema section.
+The film was selected for the MAMI Mumbai Film Festival 2024 under the World Cinema section.

 It was released in limited theaters in the United States on April 12, 2024, before going wide a week later.
 In the UK it was released by Icon Film Distribution on June 14, 2024.

 In April 2024, Nathan Zellner appeared in Central Park in the full sasquatch suit.
-This was claimed by Zellner to be a “social experiment” rather than a publicity stunt.
+This was claimed by Zellner to be a "social experiment" rather than a publicity stunt.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 42 critics, indicating "generally favorable" reviews.

-In his review, investigator Benjamin Radford describes how the movie incorporates “some common Bigfoot tropes and (alleged) evidence, including the reported behavior of beating on trees and howling to communicate.
-We also see them burying their dead, which is often offered as a convenient excuse by Bigfoot believers when asked to explain why no Sasquatch bones or skeletons have been found.”
+In his review, investigator Benjamin Radford describes how the movie incorporates "some common Bigfoot tropes and (alleged) evidence, including the reported behavior of beating on trees and howling to communicate.
+We also see them burying their dead, which is often offered as a convenient excuse by Bigfoot believers when asked to explain why no Sasquatch bones or skeletons have been found."